Here are two questions?

 Now we ask the second part of the question.
 We have a will but is it free?

-I am going to come right out of the gate and say that as created beings, we have never, nor is it possible to be absolute free.
+I am going to come right out of the gate and say that as created beings, we have never, nor is it possible to be absolutely free.
 If we accept the definition of free to be:

 “Not under the control or in the power of another; able to act or be done as one wishes without condition.
 Not restrained, obstructed, or fixed; unimpeded physically, emotionally. intellectually, spiritually and morally.